prashant-de/Cluistering-Project-2/task2/README_Suwan.md

 ## Notes

 - The script uses `shapely` for polygon handling.
-- `random_state` is fixed in the script for reproducibility.
+- `random.seed` is fixed in the script for reproducibility.